ukhov79/Jetson-Nano-CSI-Stereo-Vision/README.md

 press 'c' to add points into Calibration info.
 Be careful with order of the chessboard corners.
 Colors must be in the same order on the left and right cameras.
-You need to save about 20 shots of the chessboard.
+You need to save about 50 shots of the chessboard in different positions on the screen and with different rotations.
 Then press 's' to save calibration results.<br><br>
 <img src="./img/Stereo_calibration_example.png" width="500" /><br><br>
 Press "v" to switch between original and calibrated image.<br>